ZERDICORP/p2p_network/README.md

 [>] enter secret:
 Hello, world!
 ```
-> Or if you want the result to be written to a file:
+> Or if you want the result to be written to a file
 ```
 $ ./p2p -c cat file.txt -o out.txt
 [>] enter secret: